netdata/netdata/docs/guides/troubleshoot/troubleshooting-agent-with-cloud-connection.md

 If your node's IP is banned, you can:

-- Contact our team to whitelist your IP by sumbiting a ticket at [Netdata Community](https://community.netdata.cloud/)
+- Contact our team to whitelist your IP by submitting a ticket at [Netdata Community](https://community.netdata.cloud/)
 - Change your node's IP

 ### Make sure that you have an internet connection